-Learn more about addiction, how to talk about substance use and recovery, how to help a loved one, how to dispose of drugs and medicine, and more.
+Learn more about substance use disorders and recovery, how to help a loved one, how to dispose of drugs and medicine,

 "Many people don't understand why or how other people become addicted to drugs.
 They may mistakenly think that those who use drugs lack moral principles or willpower and that they could stop their drug use simply by choosing to.
 In reality, drug addiction is a complex disease, and quitting usually takes more than good intentions or a strong will.
 Drugs change the brain in ways that make quitting hard, even for those who want to.
 Fortunately, researchers know more than ever about how drugs affect the brain and have found treatments that can help people recover from drug addiction and lead productive lives."